getyoti/yoti-dotnet-sdk/README.md

 1) Navigate to the [src/Examples/CoreExample](src/Examples/CoreExample) folder
 1) Rename the [.env.example](src/Examples/CoreExample/.env.example) file to `.env`
 1) Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Client initialisation](#client-initialisation) section)
-1) From the Yoti Dashboard, set the Callback URL of your application to be `localhost:55555/account/connect`.
-You'll need to change it from `https` to `http` once the webpage loads, as the Dashboard doesn't allow `http` URLs
+1) From the Yoti Dashboard, set the Callback URL of your application to be `localhost:44321/account/connect`.
 1) Restore the static files needed with `bower install`
 1) Enter `dotnet run` into the terminal
-1) Navigate to the page specified in the terminal window, which should be `http://localhost:55555`
+1) Navigate to the page specified in the terminal window, which should be `https://localhost:44321`

 ## API Coverage